 There are a number of ways of running SurrealDB.
 It can either be installed from a binary image, or it can be run from within Docker.
-Once installed, the surreal
+Once installed, the surreal command is a single executable which can be used to backup, interact with, and run SurrealDB server instances.

 The quickest way to get going with SurrealDB on macOS is to use Homebrew.
 This will install both the command-line tools, and the SurrealDB server as a single executable.
 If you don't use Homebrew, follow the instructions for Linux below to install SurrealDB.
-View the documentation or more information.
+View the documentation for more information.

 brew install surrealdb/tap/surreal

 The easiest and preferred way to get going with SurrealDB on Unix operating systems is to install and use the SurrealDB command-line tool.
 Run the following command in your terminal and follow the on-screen instructions.
-View the documentation or more information.
+View the documentation for more information.

 curl -sSf https://install.surrealdb.com | sh

 The easiest and preferred way to get going with SurrealDB on Windows is to install and use the SurrealDB command-line tool.
 Run the following command in your terminal and follow the on-screen instructions.
-View the documentation or more information.
+View the documentation for more information.

 iwr https://windows.surrealdb.com -useb | iex